 - It is often difficult to know in a startup exactly WHICH features are important to the market; so the best feedback usually comes after the initial product hits the market, making an extensive initial product feature-set often inefficient with respect to market needs.

-- Extensive feature development usually also delays the market introduction of the initial product, which not only allows the introduction of new competitive products to move ahead of your offering as well further deplete the startup budget by extending the number of months with a deep burn rate
+- Extensive feature development usually also delays the market introduction of the initial product, which not only allows the introduction of new competitive products to move ahead of your offering as well as further deplete the startup budget by extending the number of months with a deep burn rate.

 The takeaway here is yes, you need to introduce a product that you believe will have a differential advantage in the marketplace.
-But don’t pile on every last feature that you can think of — save those for consideration in version 2.
+But don’t pile on every last feature that you can think of — save those for consideration in version 2 — and get to market!

 Legal expenses in the startup budget